georiot/wordpress-plugin/readme.txt

 = How do I earn International Commissions? =

-First, connect the plugin to your GeoRiot account (see “How do I get my API keys?”).
+First, connect the plugin to your GeoRiot account (see "How do I get my API keys?").
 Then, follow the steps below:

 1. Add your Amazon Affiliate parameters to your GeoRiot dashboard.
 Instructions on how to do this can be found here.
 *Note: If you’ve already done this within your existing GeoRiot account, you do not need to add your parameters again.